Handbook of Liturgical Practice of the Russian Church Abroad

 Those who do receive of the chalice at the time of communion, after already having communed of both the Body and Blood of the Saviour from the intincted Lamb, do so silently, without the words that normally accompany partaking of the Precious Blood from the chalice at the Divine Liturgy of St John or St Basil.

-Explanation: While it is abundantly clear that, once the portion of the intincted Lamb that contains the Precious Blood is placed into the chalice after the fraction of the Lamb at ‘The Presanctified Holy Things are for the holy…’, the Blood therein commingles with the wine and the water poured into the chalice, the tradition of the Church does not proclaim that this wine and water thereby become the Lord’s Precious Blood simply by contact with the Blood from the Lamb (despite the fact that certain Fathers have pondered on this).
+Explanation: While it is abundantly clear that, once the portion of the intincted Lamb that contains the Precious Blood is placed into the chalice after the fraction of the Lamb at ‘The Presanctified Holy Things are for the holy…’, the Blood therein commingles with the wine and the water poured into the chalice, the tradition of the Church nevertheless does not proclaim that this wine and water thereby become the Lord’s Precious Blood simply by contact and intermingling with the Blood from the Lamb (despite the fact that certain Fathers have pondered on this).
 For this reason, though it is treated with scrupulous piety and care, we do not partake of the chalice as if it contained solely the Precious Blood of the Saviour, but wine and water also, offered in memorial of the full Liturgy at which the Lamb was consecrated and sanctified, now touching and mingling with that Blood even as we have just done so ourselves in partaking of the Lamb, and nourishing us at the breaking of the Eucharistic fast, having just been strengthened with the Holy Mysteries.

 The cleric (or clerics) who will consume the remaining Holy Gifts at the end of the service do not partake of the chalice at the time of communion, so as not to break the Eucharistic fast before their reception is complete.

 This is the living tradition of our Church as it has been handed down to us; it is to be kept without fail in all our parishes, irrespective of what might be discussed in other contexts or found printed in other books or rubrics.